 There is much debate on why December 25th was chosen as the day Jesus was born.
 There is little Biblical evidence that reveals the date of Jesus’ birth.
 Luke 2:8 refers to shepherds in the fields suggesting Jesus’ birth took place in the spring when shepherds were with their flocks during lambing.
 Maybe not coincidentally, John refers to Jesus as the Lamb of God (John 1:29).
 Clement of Alexandria (150 AD – 215 AD), an Egyptian Christian teacher, had cited May 20th and April 20th or 21st as possible dates of Christ’s birth fitting the spring theory.
-By 400 AD, December 25th along with January 6th were considered the dates for Christ’s birth.
-December 25th was the leading contender and eventual winner.
+By 400 AD, December 25th along with January 6th were considered the dates for Christ’s birth with December 25th the leading contender and eventual winner.
 The December date was listed as Jesus’ birth on an ancient Roman almanac from the 4th century that listed the death dates of early Christian martyrs.
-The most popular reason given as to why December 25th was chosen is because the church was Christianizing the pagan celebration of Sol Inviticus — a sun-god — that …
+The most popular reason why December 25th was chosen is because the church was Christianizing the pagan celebration of Sol Inviticus — a sun-god — that Roman Emperor Aurelian …

 [by Dean Smith] Both my parents served in the Canadian military during World War II, and because of this I have always had a keen interest in that war.
 As I was watching a program on the war a while back, I learned an important lesson on deception.
 In John 8:44, Jesus describes Satan as the father of lies and in the devil’s first attack on humanity deception was the key to his success.
 Eve admitted to God she had been deceived by Satan in the Garden of Eden (Genesis 3:13).
 Deception in its simplest form is having a person believe one thing, when something else, sometimes the complete opposite, is the truth.